HAG

 HAG is a Swiss maker of model trains.
 The company was founded by Hugo and Alwin Gahler on 1 April 1944 in St. Gallen, Switzerland.

 The Gahler brothers originally manufactured model trains in O scale but due to competition, particularly by Märklin H0 scale, began the transition to H0 in 1954 with their final O scale set being manufactured in 1957.

-Today HAG manufactures die-cast metal model trains and is the primary manufacturer of HO scale Swiss model trains.
+Today, HAG manufactures die-cast metal model trains and is the primary manufacturer of HO scale Swiss model trains.
 Models are available in both two-rail DC and Märklin-compatible three-rail AC.

 History

 The company was founded in 1944 by Hugo and Alwin Gahler in St. Gallen, and the name "HAG" came from the name as an abbreviation.
 The family business was managed from 1979 by Werner Gahler, the son of Alwin Gahler in the 2nd generation.
-In 1982 the company moved to Mörschwil.
+In 1982 the company moved to Mörschwil (SG).
 On January 1, 2012, the Hag company was sold to Tekwiss Engineering from Hagedorn.
 The spare parts for the older generation vehicles were sold at the same time to the Amiba locomotive shed, where they are still available.
 Werner Gahler continued to work part-time for HAG Modelleisenbahnen until the end of 2012 (closure) by looking after the former factory shop in Mörschwil.

-Stansted location
+Stansstad location

 At the end of October 2012, the production site in Mörschwil was closed with the move to Stansstad.
 The new location of the new company has been under the management of Heinz Urech since the beginning of November 2012.